By Russ Lowthian, HaveFunBiking

 From Big Ole, head east to Osakis or west on the Central Lakes Trail to the many towns before Fergus Falls.

 To the east, Osakis is 11 miles and connects to the Wobegon Trail.
-To the northwest, Garfield is 8 miles, Brandon is 14 miles, and Fergus Fall, at the far end, is 44 miles.
+To the northwest, Garfield is 8 miles, Brandon is 14 miles, and Fergus Falls, at the far end, is 44 miles.

-Mountain biking in the Alexandria Area
+Mountain Biking in the Alexandria Area

-Prefer to bring your mountain bike on your next visit to Alex?
+Would you prefer to bring your mountain bike on your next visit to Alex?
 Mountain biking is a growing sport in the Alexandria Area, and you can find great riding out at Kensington Runestone County Park and Lake Brophy County Park.

 Runestone Park is near Kensington, and the mountain bike trails here are tons of fun with easy-to-follow signs and many add-on loops to make a ride a little longer if you want.
-See map and further details here.
+See the map and further details here.

 Lake Brophy Park is a relatively new multi-use trail system wandering through the upland prairie fields that take you to some of the best views in the county.
 A highlight of the park is that using the main trail gets you to the high point.
-At the top of the hill, 140 feet above Lake Brophy, you can choose from the easy, medium, and challenging trails to descend for an adrenalin fun experience.
-See map and further details here.
+At the top of the hill, 140 feet above Lake Brophy, you can choose from the easy, medium, and challenging trails to descend for an adrenaline-filled experience.
+See the map and further details here.

 Where to stay